 4. Update Software

-• Check for Updates: Ensure your phone is running the latest software.
-Go to Settings > Software Update > Download and Install to check for and install any available updates.
+Check for Updates: Make sure your device has the most recent software version.
+Go to Settings > Software Update > Download and Install to search for any available updates and install them.

 5. Reset Network Settings

-• Network Reset: Resetting network settings can resolve connectivity issues.
-Go to Settings > General Management > Reset > Reset Network Settings.
-This will reset Wi-Fi, Bluetooth, and mobile data settings but will not delete any personal data.
+Network Reset: One of the solutions to connectivity problems is to reset network settings.
+Go to Settings > General Management > Reset > Reset Network Settings to do so.
+All Wi-Fi, Bluetooth, and mobile data settings will be reset, but no personal data will be removed.

 6. Check for Third-Party App Interference

-• Safe Mode: Boot your phone into Safe Mode to see if a third-party app is causing the issue.
-Press and hold the power button, then tap and hold “Power Off” until the Safe Mode prompt appears.
-Select “Safe Mode.”
-If the phone can make calls in Safe Mode, a third-party app is likely causing the problem.
-Uninstall recently installed apps to identify the culprit.
+Safe Mode: The first thing you should do is check by booting your phone into Safe Mode if a third-party app is responsible for the problem.
+To do this, press and hold the power button, then tap and hold the “Power Off” option until you see the Safe Mode prompt.
+Choose the “Safe Mode” option.
+If your phone produces no problems during calls in Safe Mode then a third-party app is the one causing the issue.
+To find out which one, uninstall the apps that you have installed most recently.

 7. Verify Call Settings

-• Do Not Disturb: Check if Do Not Disturb mode is enabled.
-Go to Settings > Notifications > Do Not Disturb and adjust the settings as needed.
+Do Not Disturb: Another setting you should check is whether the Do Not Disturb mode is turned on.
+You can do this by going to Settings > Notifications > Do Not Disturb and you can make the necessary adjustments in the settings.

-• Call Barring: Ensure call barring settings are not activated.
-Go to the Phone app > More options (three dots) > Settings > Supplementary services > Call barring.
+Call Barring: Make sure that the call barring settings that are blocking calls are not activated.
+Open the Phone app > More options (three little dots) > Settings > Supplementary services > Call barring.

 8. Factory Reset

-• Factory Reset: Go to Settings > General Management > Reset > Factory Data Reset.
-Follow the prompts to complete the reset.
+Factory Reset: Navigate to Settings > General Management > Reset > Factory Data Reset.
+Then follow the instructions to finalize the reset.

 Comparison with Competitors